Taiping Rebellion: 1853–1860: Control of Nanjing and expeditions

 With Hong withdrawn from view and Yang out of the picture, the remaining Taiping leaders tried to widen their popular support and forge alliances with European powers, but failed on both counts.
 The Europeans decided to stay officially neutral, though European military advisors served with the Qing army.

-Inside China, the rebellion faced resistance from the traditionalist rural classes because of hostility to Chinese customs and Confucian values.
+Inside China, the rebellion faced resistance from the traditionalist rural classes because of hostility to Chinese culture and Confucian values.
 The landowning upper class, unsettled by the Taiping ideology and the policy of strict separation of the sexes, even for married couples, sided with government forces.

-In Hunan, a local irregular army called the Xiang Army or Hunan Army, under the personal leadership of Zeng Guofan, became the main armed force fighting for the Qing against the Taiping.
+In Hunan, the local irregular Xiang Army under the personal leadership of Zeng Guofan, became the main force fighting the Taiping on behalf of the Qing.
 Zeng's Xiang Army proved effective in gradually turning back the Taiping advance in the western theater of the war and ultimately retaking much of Hubei and Jiangxi provinces.
 In December 1856 Qing forces retook Wuchang for the final time.
-The Xiang Army captured Jiujiang in May 1858 and then the rest of Jiangxi province by September.
+In May 1858, the Xiang Army captured Jiujiang and then the rest of Jiangxi by September.

 In 1859, Hong Rengan, Hong Xiuquan's cousin, joined the Taiping forces in Nanjing and was given considerable power by Hong.
 Hong Rengan developed an ambitious plan to expand the Taiping Heavenly Kingdom's boundaries.

 In May 1860, the Taiping defeated the imperial forces that had been besieging Nanjing since 1853, eliminating them from the region and opening the way for a successful invasion of southern Jiangsu and Zhejiang provinces, the wealthiest region of the Qing Empire.
 The Taiping rebels were successful in taking Hangzhou on March 19, 1860, Changzhou on May 26, and Suzhou on June 2 to the east.
 While Taiping forces were preoccupied in Jiangsu, Zeng's forces moved down the Yangtze River.